 Understanding the Five Negotiation Styles

-So if you're involved in business negotiations, which negotiation styles are likely to reward you with the biggest profit prizes?
+So, which negotiation styles are likely to reward you in business negotiations?
 This question will be answered later in this article.
-First lets visit each of these important conflict profile styles.
+First, let’s visit each of these important negotiation profile styles.

 Compete (I win – You lose)

 Competitive styled negotiators tend to pursue their own needs.
 This is true even when the result is that others may suffer.
 However, competitive negotiators usually don’t want to cause others to suffer and lose.
 These negotiators tend to be narrowly focused on their shorter-term gains.
 As a result, they plunder obliviously through negotiations.

 This kind of negotiator often uses whatever power and tactics they can.
 This includes their personality, position, economic threats, brand strength or size, and market share.
 Negotiators can perceive this behavior as aggressive.
 At its most extreme, negotiators could perceive compete negotiators as psychotic.
 Many procurement departments will favor recruiting buyers who are naturally more competitive for contract negotiation – this tends to be cheaper overall than training a buyer to be competitive.

 When you need to act or get results quickly.
 Competition is critical when you are certain that something is non-negotiable.
 These situations usually need immediate compliance.